netdata/netdata/docs/export/README.md

 One of Netdata's pillars is interoperability with other monitoring and visualization solutions.
 To this end, you can use the Agent's [exporting engine](/exporting/README.md) to send metrics to multiple external databases/services in parallel.
-Once your Netdata metrics are connected to other solutions, you can apply machine learning analysis or correlation with other tools, such as application tracing.
+Once you connect Netdata metrics to other solutions, you can apply machine learning analysis or correlation with other tools, such as application tracing.

 The exporting engine supports a number of connectors, including AWS Kinesis Data Streams, Graphite, JSON, MongoDB, OpenTSDB, Prometheus remote write, and more, via exporting **connectors**.
 These connectors help you seamlessly send